rokmr/Computer-Vision/notes/detection/RCNN.md

 3. Run a convolutional neural net (CNN) on top of each of these region proposals

-4. Make the output of each CNN and feed it into a) an SVM to classify the region and b) a linear regressor to tighten the bounding box of the object, if such an object exists.
+4. Make the output of each CNN and feed it into:

+     a) an SVM to classify the region and

+     b) a linear regressor to tighten the bounding box of the object, if such an object exists.

 <div>
 <img src='../../assets/RCNN.png'>